a few things to keep in mind about colour:

 We often hear the question: “The colours I chose looked much different once I got them home, why?”
 This is because surrounding and adjacent colours can affect colour perception.

-Example 1: The orange shapes in the image below are the same color.
+Example 1: The orange shapes in the image below are the same colour.
 The placement of the orange (directly against the green without the white in between) makes the orange on the right appear darker.
 Placement, the size of the colour area and the nearby colours can all have a big effect how our eyes perceive colour.

 Example 2: The two orange shapes inside each square below are the same colour.
 The one on the right looks more reddish-orange.
 Colours can appear lighter, darker or more brilliant when placed against other colours.